Charles Chong: Political career

-In Dec 2016, Chong announced he was diagnosed with non-alcoholic steatohepatitis three years ago and had a liver transplant on 1 Dec 2016, which his younger son Glenn, donated part of his liver.
-He was given 8 weeks Medical Leave and his duty was covered by Teo Chee Hean during his absence.
+In December 2016, Chong had a liver transplant and his duty was covered by Teo Chee Hean during his absence.

 On 11 January 2018, Chong was appointed chairman of the Select Committee on Deliberate Online Falsehoods.
-His appointment attracted controversy as he is accused of spreading falsehood during the 2015 general election by insinuating that Punggol East SMC ran into financial troubles after the Workers' Party took over from PAP in 2013.

 He is the longest serving PAP back-bencher in Parliament and served as Deputy Speaker of Parliament of Singapore, as well as Acting Speaker when Halimah Yacob quit Parliament to stand for elected presidency.

-Chong announced his retirement from politics on 27 June 2020.
+On 27 June 2020, Chong announced his retirement from politics.

+In September 2020, Chong, in an interview to The Straits Times, said he proposed to the PAP leadership, prior to the 2015 elections, to form a team of veteran PAP MPs, "a few of the non-conformist sort", to contest Aljunied GRC to help the PAP win back the GRC, citing the citizens there voted for opposition and "they don't want pro-establishment people.".
+Chong also said there was enough room for debate within PAP and changes can be made from within in private.
+If there are rebukes in public, the party would circle the wagons and blocked critics.

 Personal life

 Chong is married and has two children.
 He is a Roman Catholic.

+In December 2016, Chong announced he was diagnosed with non-alcoholic steatohepatitis three years ago and had a liver transplant on 1 December 2016, which his younger son Glenn, donated part of his liver.